-The Title IX Grievance Process is used only upon the filing of a formal complaint of sexual harassment as described in Sect.
+The Title IX Grievance Process is used only upon the filing of a formal complaint of sexual harassment as described in Sec.
 III.A, below.
-The provisions of Sections I and II of this Policy are incorporated as part of the Title IX Grievance Process.
-However, as used in this Section III, "sexual harassment" shall only refer to "Title IX sexual harassment" unless otherwise specifically indicated.
-Upon receipt of a formal complaint of sexual harassment, the Title IX Coordinator will coordinate the District's efforts to comply with its responsibilities related to the Title IX Grievance Process.
+The provisions of Section I of the Policy are incorporated as part of the Title IX Grievance Process.
+Upon receipt of a formal complaint of sexual harassment, the Title IX Coordinator will coordinate the Districtor efforts to comply with its responsibilities related to the Title IX Grievance Process.